Rubenpombo/Movie-Success-Insights/README.md

 # What Makes a Movie Successful ?
-Uncovering insights from more than 5000 movies using diverse visualizations, revealing key factors influencing film success
+This projects aims to uncover insights from more than 5000 movies using diverse visualizations, revealing key factors influencing film success.
+The pdf *Final_report* contains step by step the path that was followed, detailing the preprocessing steps, visualizations created and coclusions afterwards.

-Click here to check the dashboard created: https://rubenpartepombo.shinyapps.io/final_project/

-The pdf *Final_report* contains all the
+The dashboard collects all the visualizations created in the investigation, you can check it by following this link: https://rubenpartepombo.shinyapps.io/final_project/